 Anti-inflammatory effect of cortisol

-- The anti-inflammatory action of cortisol helps to limit excessive inflammation, which can be harmful to our body.
+- The anti-inflammatory action of cortisol helps limit excessive inflammation, which can be harmful to our body.

 - In particular, it reduces chemotaxis, that is, the ability of white blood cells to move towards areas of inflammation.